Analysis of THC in Whole Blood

 |5||Inject onto LC-MS/MS|

-Combine dispersive pipette XTRaction and SALLE (Salting-out Assisted Liquid-Liquid Extraction) for a novel cleanup mechanism.
+Combines dispersive pipette XTRaction and SALLE (Salt-Assisted Liquid-Liquid Extraction) for a novel cleanup mechanism.
 XTR tips can house DPX high quality sorbents, like Weak Anion Exchange (WAX) or Reverse Phase (RP) for cleanup and the salt (S) necessary for SALLE.
 This methodology is ideal for applications that require acetonitrile for protein precipitation and are focused on hydrophobic analytes.

 Publications Referencing this method: